top of page

 2025 Digital Heritage and Culture Lab - in collaboration with the Ministry of Heritage and the Government Tourism Company.
 The purpose is to create an organized process for measuring and evaluating the impact of investments made within the Heritage Division, in relation to visitors’ experiences at heritage sites.
 It also aims to develop practical tools and innovative mechanisms to advance the field of national heritage, with an emphasis on models operating at the local and regional government levels.
 The first project selected as a case study is the site of the burned vehicles near Moshav Tkuma.

 What makes a successful tourism city?
 Case studies from central Europe: As urban tourism continues to surge, cities face the challenge of attracting visitors without harming the local community.
 This research explores the synergy between visitor appeal and resident well-being, aiming to redefine "urban success" beyond mere numbers.
-By focusing on Central European cities as case studies, the study investigates how urban planning can prevent overtourism and touristification, ensuring the city remains a thriving home for its residents while serving as a world-class destination.
+By focusing on Capital European cities as case studies, the study investigates how to ensure the city remains a thriving home for its residents while serving as a world-class destination.

 Teaching